developer-zebra/developer-zebra-site/src/datawedge/8-0/guide/about/index.md

 -----
 ## New in DataWedge 8.0
 * New secure Intent Output with [Component Information](../output/intent/#intentoutputsetup) and new corresponding [SetConfig API parameter](../api/setconfig/#intentoutputparameters).
-* New option [Use content providers](../output/intent/#intentoutputsetup) in Intent Output to scan large data, such as images, and new corresponding [SetConfig API parameter](../api/setconfig/#intentoutputparameters).
+* New option to use [DataWedge content provider](../output/intent/#intentoutputsetup) in Intent Output to scan large data, such as images, with new corresponding [SetConfig API parameter](../api/setconfig/#intentoutputparameters) and [Use Content Provider Programmer's Guide](../programmers-guides/content-provider).

 -----
 ## Recent Version History